 Lisa Raposa Millar has over two decades of teaching experience.
 She is co-founder of the Raposa Millar Piano & Studio and on faculty at the Toronto Music Alliance.
 Prior to moving to Ontario, she taught piano at community schools and universities in Quebec and the Northeastern U.S. She thoroughly enjoys helping students develop their musical gifts at the piano.

 As a performer, Lisa has collaborated on a wide range of projects.
 In 2019, she played the Preludes, Op.
 11 by Alexander Scriabin at Heliconian Hall in Toronto as part of the innovative project Clavier à Couleurs: An Exhibit of Piano Preludes featuring the artwork of Antonietta Kies.
 She is a member of the newly formed Ensemble CO3 (Amanda Lee, violin; Tova Rosenberg, cello) and has performed in concerts with her husband and pianist-partner Gregory Millar since 2008 (Millar Piano Duo).

-Lisa has served as an adjudicator for the Newmarket & Area Branch of ORMTA, Massachusetts MTNA Performance Competitions, Merriam Music Festival, CCC Music Festival, and the OMFA Provincial Competitions and has written reviews of pedagogical repertoire for the Alliance for Canadian New Music Projects.
-From 2018-2021, she was Vice President of the Etobicoke-Mississauga Branch of ORMTA in which capacity she revitalized the organization’s WordPress website, facilitated the move to digital registrations, and created instructional videos for teachers on how to sign up for events.
+Lisa has served as an adjudicator for the Pickering GTA Music Festival, Newmarket & Area Branch of ORMTA, Massachusetts MTNA Performance Competitions, Merriam Music Festival, CCC Music Festival, and OMFA Provincial Competitions among others.
+From 2018-2021, she was Vice President of the Etobicoke-Mississauga Branch of ORMTA in which capacity she revitalized the organization’s website, facilitated the move to digital registrations, and created tutorial videos for teachers on how to sign up for events.

 Lisa enjoys running, photography, writing, and coding in her spare time.
 She lives in Toronto.